shreyans32/Career-Connect/README.md

-# Job Platform
+# Career Connect

-A backend API for a job portal application built using Node.js, Express.js and MongoDB.
+A Backend API for a job management and career platform built using Node.js, Express.js and MongoDB